 Bread is a big deal!

 To Ukrainians, bread is kind of a big deal.
 In fact, Ukrainians regard bread as one of the holiest of foods.
-Not only is it brought to church on Easter Sunday as an offering, it used to greet honoured guests at home.
-Ukrainians celebrate almost every holiday and special occasions (like weddings and anniversaries) with bread.
-And if you ever have the honor of attending a traditional Ukrainian wedding, you will marvel at the towers of elaborately decorated breads.
+Not only is Ukrainian Easter bread brought to church on Easter Sunday as an offering, but it is also used to greet honored guests at home.

 For this Ukrainian Easter Babka recipe, you'll need: